 HTC will be announcing “The All New HTC One” a bit later in the month.
 That announcement event is set for March 25th, and in the meantime we have been seeing steady stream involving both leaks and official teasers.
 To

 The Samsung Unpacked 5 event will be taking place on February 24th.
 And while that date is quickly approaching, we are beginning to see an uptick in rumors dealing with the Galaxy S5.
 There were a few reports from last week and

 NVIDIA introduced the Tegra K1 last week during CES.
 While the Tegra K1 is following the Tegra 4, there is more to this than simply calling it a successor.
 Those looking back to CES will remember the Tegra K1 as the 192-core

 The leaks and rumors have yet to reach that overdrive status, however it does appear as if we are seeing more and more mentions of the Samsung Galaxy S5.
 There has been talk of the handset having a metal frame, 16MP rear-facing

-Samsung‘s supposed cheating in benchmark tests, graphics benchmarking experts Futuremark has decided to look deeper into its own charts and apply sanctions if any misdeed is found.
-However, Samsung wasn't alone in the verdict, as some of HTC's recent devices have also been found to have broken a few rules.
+In light of the recent scandal involving Samsung‘s supposed cheating in benchmark tests, graphics benchmarking experts Futuremark has decided to look deeper into its own charts and apply sanctions if any misdeed is found.

-it was everyone.
+First, it was Samsung.
+Then, it was everyone.
 Cheating on benchmarks has become fashionable for OEMs, but AnTuTu may have an answer for them.
-In releasing their all new Benchmark X, AnTuTu hopes to end the madness while keeping their name and app relevant as an industry standard.
+In releasing their all new Benchmark X, AnTuTu hopes to end the madness while keeping